Chapter 3 — Jen

 “Of course.”
 Sara leaned close, expectant.

 “I’m not so great with memory right now.
 Forgetting little things a lot.”
 Sara looked really concerned now.
 “Don’t worry, I’m fine.
 I went to the healers, they checked me out.
 Nothing wrong with me.”
-I might not have been lying earlier, but I can the deception game when I have to.
+I might not have been lying earlier, but I can play the deception game when I have to.
 Like I said, former diplomat.

 “Healers?”
 Sara pointed out dryly.